opdude/www.daniel-hobley.com/source/about-me/index.md

 date: 2016-01-08 16:54:49
 ---

-I'm Daniel Hobley I'm a developer who focuses on Virtual Servers and the management of them.
+I'm Daniel Hobley I'm a DevOp who focuses on virtual and physical build servers and the management of them.

 I work at [Unity Technlogies](http://unity3d.com) on [Katana](https://github.com/Unity-Technologies/katana), [SaltStack](https://github.com/Unity-Technologies/salt), vSphere and other internal services.